igroff/epiquery/README.md

 #### Response Transformations

 Response transforms are created by placing a node module (a file) in the `resopnse_transforms` directory of the template repository.
-The file needs be able to successfully loaded via a call to `require`, and should export a single function which will be passed the object that would normally be returned in the response.
-Which is to say, if the epiquery code looks like the following WITHOUT a response filter
+Epiquery will load the file via `require`.
+The file should export a single function.
+Epiquery will pass that function the response object.

+For example, with no filter:

     var o = run_the_query();
     respond_with_string(JSON.stringify(o));

-It will behave as this WITH a response filter
+With a filter:

     var o = run_the_query();
     o = response_filter(o);